zukerr/aftermath/README.md

 # Aftermath
-Android text game concept in Polish.
+Android text game in Polish in very early stage of development.